-Through the College of Arts and Sciences, the Department of Landscape Architecture is offering the following undergraduate Minor in Landscape Studies, open only to students in undergraduate majors in the College of Arts and Sciences.
+The Department of Landscape Architecture offers an inter-school minor with the College of Arts of Sciences.
+The Minor in Landscape Studies (LANS) is open to undergraduate students enrolled in any of the majors in the College of Arts and Sciences.

 Program of Study

 Course requirement: 6 course units